Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us2000b/readme.md

 This task, identifies as "US 2000b", is part of the Operator feature.
 The goal of this task is to allow the operator to enable/disable a candidate from the his app (Candidate app).

-This is the first task that is directly related to the rank feature of the system.

 ## 2. Requirements

 **2000b** As Operator, I want to enable/disable a candidate.